1All the congregation lifted up their voice and cried out, and the people wept that night.

 13Moses said to Yahweh, “Then the Egyptians will hear it; for you brought up this people in your might from among them,

 14and they will tell it to the inhabitants of this land.
-They have heard that you Yahweh are in the midst of this people, for you Yahweh are seen eye to eye, and your cloud stands over them and you go before them in a pillar of cloud by day and in a pillar of fire by night.
+They have heard that you Yahweh are in the midst of this people, for you Yahweh are seen right before their eyes, and your cloud stands over them and you go before them in a pillar of cloud by day and in a pillar of fire by night.

 15Now if you killed this people as one man, then the nations that have heard the fame of you will speak, saying,